POST /v1/radars/bulk.

 bulk_id. - Process webhook events and persist item outcomes by

-bulk_id + item_index. - Poll status endpoint on a fallback interval until completed.
+bulk_id + item_index(webhook mode), or rely on the status endpoint alone (poll-only mode). - Poll status endpoint on a fallback interval until completed.

 - Reconcile webhook-driven and poll-driven outcomes.